-Finance 504: Accounting for Financial Analysis (Prof. Ibrahim)
+Finance 504: Accounting for Financial Analysis (Fall/Spring)

 Introduces the fundamentals of reading and understanding financial statements.
-The basics financial statements will be introduced and there will be in depth examples and cases demonstrating how the statements are constructed and how to carry out basic analysis.
+The basics of financial statements will be introduced and there will be in depth examples and cases demonstrating how the statements are constructed and how to carry out basic analysis.
 At the end of the class students should feel comfortable understanding a typical annual report.
 (Required but may be waived if the student has the appropriate training at undergraduate level)

-Finance 580: Data Science & Python for Finance (Prof. Gao)
+Finance 580: Data Science & Python for Finance (Fall/Spring)

 The financial industry is increasingly adopting Python.
 Libraries such as NumPy and pandas provide extraordinary insights into data analysis.
 This course focuses specifically on introducing Python for financial analysis.
 The first part of the course provides a detailed understanding of Python basics.
 Data structures, numerical computing with NumPy, and data analysis with pandas will be explained.
 The second part applies Python in solving problems in corporate finance and performing investment analysis.
 Topics include capital budgeting decisions, equity valuation, risk and return, portfolio optimization, and technical trading strategies.
-(Preparatory class)
+(Required but may be waived if the student has the appropriate training at undergraduate level)

-Fall 2021 Required Courses
+Required Courses

-Finance 501: Economics of Stock Market Fundamentals (Prof. Miller)
+Finance 501: Economics of Stock Market Fundamentals (Fall/Spring)

 Firms' long-run value ultimately depend on their business fundamentals.
-This course covers micro- and macroeconomic drivers of such fundamentals, such as consumer demand, market competitiveness, government regulation, interest rates, business cycles, and monetary policy.
+This course covers micro- and macro-economic drivers of such fundamentals, such as consumer demand, market competitiveness, government regulation, interest rates, business cycles, and monetary policy.
 Also includes topics in risk and intertemporal decision-making.
 (Required)

-Finance 511: Investments (Prof. Pollet).
+Finance 511: Investments (Fall/Spring)